 LASIK Eye Surgery

 At Eye Clinic of Austin, we use the most advanced technology available for LASIK eye surgery.
-Our eye surgeon, Dr. Thomas Henderson, is highly experienced with over 2,500 LASIK procedures performed.
+Our eye surgeons, Dr. Thomas Henderson and Dr. Farhan A. Irshad are highly experienced with over 2,500 LASIK procedures performed.
 We believe in first determining if LASIK is the right option for you, and are committed to a no-rush, no-pressure approach.

 The first step to LASIK at Eye Clinic of Austin is to schedule a free LASIK consultation for a thorough examination of your eyes.
 At this consultation, we take measurements needed to determine if your eyes are healthy and well suited for LASIK or not.
 The eye surgeon who will perform the surgery also meets with you to answer any questions and ease concerns.